 It’s tempting to want to take your time unpacking after you get to your new home, but try to open each box as soon as possible to check for damages or missing items.
 (Plus, do you really want to have all that cardboard lying around your new space?)
-If there’s seasonal decor or rarely used items that you know you won’t need immediately, consider storing it temporarily in a storage unit rather than clutter your home.
+If there are seasonal decor and rarely used items that you know you won’t need immediately, consider storing them temporarily in a storage unit rather than clutter up your home.

 4. Take Breaks and Reward Yourself